 The interior angles are: 153, 151, 149, 147 … and so on.

-Now there are two ways to approach this question – one which is straight forward but uses algebra so is time consuming, another which makes you think but doesn’t take much time.
+Now there are two ways to approach this question – one which is straight forward but uses a good bit of algebra so is time consuming, and another which makes you think but doesn’t take much time.
 You can guess which one we are going to focus on!
 But before we do that let’s take a quick look at the algebraic solution too.

 If there are n sides, there are n interior angles.
 The second largest angle will be 153 – 2*1.
 The third largest will be 153 – 2*2.
 The smallest will be 153 – 2*(n-1).
 This is an arithmetic progression.